How "the Course" Came to Be

 How It Came:

-A Course in Miracles began with the sudden decision of two people to join in a common goal of finding a better way to relate in peace with each other as Professors at Columbia University's College of Physicians and Surgeons.
-A Course in Miracles is the result of their collaboration.
+A Course in Miracles began with the sudden decision of two people to join in a common goal of finding a better way to relate in peace with each other as Professors at Columbia University's College of Physicians and Surgeons in New York City.
+A Course in Miracles is the result of their collaborative venture which took about seven years.
+The Course was dictated to Helen Schucman via "the Voice" in a kind of "rapid, inner dictation" and then typed by Bill Thetford who also offered encouragement and support.
 There is a 669-page Text, a 488-page Workbook for Students, and a 92-Page Manual for Teachers, plus several supplements to the Course, including Psychotherapy: Purpose, Process and Practice which is summarized in this site.
-The Workbook is also summarized in this site and these will be followed by additional summaries until they are all included.
+The Workbook is also summarized in this site and these will be followed by additional summaries until all are made available.
 At the end, the reader is left in the hands of his or her own Internal Teacher, Who will direct all subsequent learning as He sees fit.
-The end of the Workbook states quite clearly that this Course is a beginning, not an end.
+The Workbook states quite clearly that this Course is a beginning, not an end.